milkru/kajmak/README.md

 On the `KajmakMap` node, under the `kajmak` category:

 * **cull_hidden_faces**
-  Removes faces hidden behind other solid brushes.
+  Removes geometry hidden behind other solid brushes.
 On by default.

 * **cull_exterior_faces**
-  Removes exterior faces that point into the empty void outside a sealed level.
+  Removes exterior geometry that point into the empty void outside a sealed level.
 Off by default.

 * **debug_log_pairs**
   Prints removed and split faces to the Output panel.
 Off by default.